Sparkle (1976 film): Critical reception

-The film received mostly negative reviews from critics, holding an 18% approval rating on Rotten Tomatoes.
+The film received mostly negative reviews from critics.
 Variety stated that "somewhere along the line, there was made a decision to cheat—to attempt an honest ghetto drama, but not enough to really go all the way into the characters; to keep the exploitative elements of casual dope and sex, but jump ahead to the convenient tragic results which can be seen on any TV feature; to explore the seedier side of the music business, but not enough to ever get beyond the titillations of pulp storytelling."
 Richard Eder said the film was a predictable sob story but that the main themes of the story are serious enough and credible.
 Dave Kehr stated that the film was "[a] hackneyed, ho-hum 1976 feature about a black girl group, clearly modeled on the Supremes."
 FilmFour stated that "[as] drab as it is, Sparkles worth renting for Lonette McKee's performance and the cast renditions of Mayfield's songs.
 But if you're going to buy anything it should be the soundtrack album."
 Gene Siskel of the Chicago Tribune gave it a mixed two-and-a-half star review, saying that its music was "excellent, but not of the period", that "its social protest theme is 10 years ahead of its time", and that the plot was loaded with clichés, but praising the chemistry between McKee and Cara, and preferring it over that of Diana Ross and Billy Dee Williams in Mahogany from the year before.
 However, The Onions A.V.
 Club gave it a B− grade, calling it "a rags-to-riches story that doesn't miss a stop along the well-trod ghetto-to-musical-charts path, but makes its journey with tuneful conviction."

 The Amsterdam News review was mixed: “Sparkle reminds me very much of an uncut diamond not yet perfected for public viewing.
 Its potentials are boundless, and yet, because of a screenplay by Joel Schumacher that is much too crowded with themes, moods and characters that never fully develop beyond the point of mediocrity, we eventually end up with a highly polished piece of cut glass....The acting is some of the most professional I’ve seen in films that purport an all-Black cast.
 Lonetta McGee (Sister) has a strong screen presence that is hard to ignore and Irene Cara (Sparkle) portrays the ingenue with more conviction than this film can handle.
 But this is a small occurrence compared to what the rest of the film has to offer.”